50 Interesting Sex Facts You Probably Didn’t Know

 We include everything from why wearing socks is sexier than lingerie to how sleeping with your wife can get you ahead with your boss.

-Sex dreams aren’t just the territory of horny teenage boys.
-In fact, nearly one in ten dreams contain some R-rated sexual content—and that’s true for both men and women, according to a study published by the American Academy of Sleep Medicine.
+Nearly one in ten dreams contain some R-rated sexual content—and that’s true for both men and women, according to a study published by the American Academy of Sleep Medicine.
 There were some gender differences though: Women were more likely to have sex dreams about politicians, celebrities, or their exes while men were more likely to dream about having sex with multiple partners at once.
-Check out these sex facts about committed couples.

 Women get erections too

-Women actually get erections in their genitals and even though they’re smaller than the male counterpart, they are just as important, says Sadie Allison, DHS, a sexologist, founder of Ticklekitty.com and author of Tickle His Pickle–Your Hands-On Guide to Penis Pleasing.
+People with female anatomy do actually get erections in their genitals, and even though they’re smaller than the male counterpart, they are just as important, says Sadie Allison, DHS, a sexologist, founder of Ticklekitty.com and author of Tickle His Pickle–Your Hands-On Guide to Penis Pleasing.
 “The clitoris is made up of the same spongy erectile tissue as the penis, which expands and engorges with blood when aroused,” she explains.
 “You can observe this—just look at your clitoris or touch it when you’re aroused and it will be bigger.”

-Think you’re a freak for thinking about freaky stuff?
-Nope!
-Even though most people don’t talk about it, fully 97 percent of us have sexual fantasies, according to Justin Lehmiller, PhD, a research fellow at The Kinsey Institute and author of a study on sexual fantasies and the book Tell Me What You Want: The Science of Sexual Desire and How It Can Help You Improve Your Sex Life.
+Even if many people don’t talk about it, 97% of us have sexual fantasies, according to Justin Lehmiller, PhD, a research fellow at The Kinsey Institute and author of a study on sexual fantasies and the book Tell Me What You Want: The Science of Sexual Desire and How It Can Help You Improve Your Sex Life.
 The vast majority say they fantasize somewhere between several times per week and several times per day.
-Really, the surprising part is that there are some people who report zero sexual fantasies.
+Really, it’s more surprising that some people report zero sexual fantasies.

 A headache may actually make you more in the mood